ritaeperjesi/helloworld/README.md

 # helloworld
-i'm learning how to learn guthub
+i'm learning how to learn github